 Interdisciplinarity is the bringing together of several disciplines in order to study a question of interest.
-Economics is a social science and hence intrinsically interdisciplinary: theorists & practitioners should, as scientists, acknowledge that social issues involve all the social sciences, especially political science and sociology.
-And the sub-disciplines of economic geography and economic history can be critical for a wider understanding of central economic issues such as inequality, underemployment and Brexit.
+Economics is a social science, and hence intrinsically interdisciplinary: theorists & practitioners should, as scientists, acknowledge that social issues involve all the social sciences, especially political science and sociology.
+Further, the sub-disciplines of economic geography and economic history can be critical for a wider understanding of central economic issues such as inequality, underemployment and Brexit.

-Haldane, A. G., & Turrell, A. E. (2018).
-An interdisciplinary model for macroeconomics.
-Oxford Review of Economic Policy, 34(1-2), 219-251.
+Haldane, A. G. and Turrell, A. E. (2018) An interdisciplinary model for macroeconomics.
+Oxford Review of Economic Policy, 34:1-2, 219-251.
+Available on Oxford Academic.